Hello

 The Court rejected the argument put forth by challenger Consumers’ Research that a different or more stringent nondelegation test should be applied because USF contribution fees are taxes.
 The Court said Skinner v.
 Mid-America Pipeline Co. “made clear that whether a charge is a tax or a fee is irrelevant to the nondelegation inquiry.”

-The Court found no violation of the private nondelegation doctrine.
+The Court found no violation of the so-called private nondelegation doctrine.
 Consumers’ Research claimed that the FCC conferred governmental power on the Universal Service Administrative Company (USAC), a private party, by giving USAC “carte blanche” to set each quarterly USF contribution factor.
 The Court determined that USAC is “broadly subordinate” to the FCC, may not make policy, and must carry out all its tasks consistent with the FCC’s rules, orders, and directives.
 The Court stated that “as long as an agency thus retains decision-making power, it may enlist private parties to give it recommendations.”

 Also, the Court rejected the nondelegation “combination theory.”
 In the decision below, the Fifth Circuit found that the combination of Congress’s delegation to the FCC and the FCC’s “subdelegation” to the USAC violated the Constitution, even if neither delegation did so independently.
 The Court said the Fifth Circuit’s logic does not work – a measure implicating (but not violating) one does not compound a measure implicating (but not violating) the other, in a way that pushes the combination over a constitutional line.